Roswell Garden Club

 Our partnerships

-Projects with our partners include developing and maintaining gardens at targeted locations, meeting historical preservation requirements at some sites and creating inviting, soothing entrance gardens at other locations.
+Projects with our partners include developing and maintaining gardens at targeted locations and creating inviting, soothing entrance gardens at other locations.
 We tap into grants, fund projects ourselves, and provide a great deal of human work hours.

 Recognition